 - Bolt the bottom of your seat into the chassis mounts

-However, you should know that there are some very important factors to consider when mounting your kart seat.
-Your seat plays a much bigger role on your kart than just your comfort.
+There are some very important factors to consider when mounting your kart seat.
+Your seat plays a much bigger role on your kart than just the comfort factor.
 In this article, I will explain why that is, and what options you have to customize it to your driving style.

 Why Is Your Kart Seat So Important?